ImoutoHeaven/longnamefs-rs/README.md

 --------

 - Read/write, create, rename, link, symlink, mkdir/mknod, truncate, chmod/chown, utimens, and statfs mirror the C implementation.
-- Directory listings reconstruct original names by reading corresponding namefiles and ignore stray files not matching `<hash>n`; entries are cached per-directory for the configured TTL (default 1s) and invalidated on mutating ops to cut repeated backend I/O.
+- Directory listings reconstruct original names by reading corresponding namefiles and ignore stray files not matching `<hash>n`; entries are cached per-directory for the configured TTL (default 1s) and invalidated on mutating ops to cut repeated backend I/O. In v2 the same TTL controls an LRU of directory FDs to reduce open/close churn when resolving deep paths.
 - Operations on `/` interact directly with the backend directory (chmod/chown/utimens supported; truncate disallowed).
 - Extended attributes (get/set/list/remove) are forwarded to the backend objects; `position` must be zero on Linux.
 - `readdirplus` returns names with attributes; `flush`/`fsyncdir` are implemented; `poll` is accepted (returns no ready events).